Ph.D. (Computer Science), Cornell, 2000

 We also developed an algorithm for correcting misheard lyric queries; this work was publshed at ISMIR 2010.

 Jakub Truszkowski and I developed an algorithm for "robust" decoding hidden Markov models that allows for some inexactness in boundaries between features; this work was published in APBC 2010, and an adaptation of this method to HIV subtyping was published in BMC Bioinformatics in 2011.

 Daniil Golod and I played around with looking at the top k paths in an HMM and summarizing them; this work was published in APBC 2010 as well.

 I was interested in work by Tanya Berger-Wolf and her colleagues in identifying sibling groups in wild populations.
 A WABI 2010 paper with Tanya proposes a trivially simple heuristic for this problem (the previous method used integer programming) that works beautifully and has theoretical support.

-More recently, my MMath student Dan Dexter and I are adapting some ideas from that work to half-sibling reconstruction; that work was in WABI 2012, and its journal paper will be in the special issue, in Algorithms in Molecular Biology.
+More recently, my MMath student Dan Dexter and I adapted some ideas from that work to half-sibling reconstruction; that work was in WABI 2012, and its journal paper was in the special issue, in Algorithms in Molecular Biology.

 A theme of my work is a mathematical understanding of why NP-hard bioinformatics problems often aren't hard to solve in practice.
 I have studied this problem for haplotype inference, for motif finding, for kinship discovery, and my work on HMM decoding seeks to extend the idea to that domain as well.